 Sometimes your relationship can feel like a space you are caged in, even though everything seems perfect on a checklist of how life ought to be.
 In such cases, boredom is often to blame.
 You follow the same routine, day after day, week after week.

 Wake up, the morning rush to get to work, return home tired, eat your dinner, watch some TV and call it a night.
-Taking time off your routine to mix this up a little by trying new activities or revisiting of your favorite things to do together from the honeymoon phase can help.
+Taking time off your routine to mix this up a little by trying new activities like celebrating Spouses Day or revisiting your favorite things to do together from the honeymoon phase can help.

 24. Keeping score is bad for a relationship